 Though I have been thinning out my material baggage for some years now, I still possess two covered trailers full of tools and supplies, a flatbed landscape-style trailer, and a 20′ steel shipping container that holds my books, paper files, and other tools, equipment and building supplies.
-If I don’t sell them before hand, I also have a 10k gasoline generator and a wood-fired hot tub.
-I would need to move all these and have a place to park them.
+I would need to move all these and have a place to put them.

 Though I have never been one to rely on or trust “cyber space” as a substitute for real human interaction, if any of the readers of this site are moved to consider my offer of reciprocal exchange, please contact me at HouseWright (at) Ponds-Edge (dot) net.